 Fully committing to decluttering can be extremely overwhelming.
-It can be hard to know where to start and how to maintain organization after decluttering.
+It can be hard to know where to start and how to maintain organization after decluttering your belongings.
 The best way to get rid of clutter and keep your home organized is to create a decluttering plan.
 Having action steps to follow will help you stay on top of clutter.
 Below are the steps you should take when learning how to create a plan for decluttering.

 Write Down What’s Important to You